 This track is intended for students who wish to develop strong quantitative skills and the ability to handle and analyze data.
 Students in this track will learn about analytic thinking with data, advanced regression and machine learning methods, and survey methods.
 These skills are used in a broad range of policy analysis—from federal budgets to city regulations—and in program evaluation.

-Students who complete the following track (9 credits) will receive a certificate of completion (distributed after all other degree requirements have been met).
+Students who complete the following track (10.5 credits, including PADM-GP 2902 Multiple Regression, a required Policy specialization course) will receive a certificate of completion (distributed after all other degree requirements have been met).

-Quantitative Track students must complete the following 4.5 credits (2 courses):
+Quantitative Track students complete the following 7.5 credits (3 courses):

-Quantitative Track students must complete 4.5 credits from:
+Quantitative Track students also complete 3 credits from:

 PADM-GP.4147, Large-Scale Data Analysis I